 Additionally, in the case of an award being made to a student and for whatever reason it is determined he/she is not eligible for the assistance, the student is held responsible for any overpayments or charges incurred.
 This includes, but is not limited to, tuition and fees, bookstore charges, and other fees.
 To withdraw from a class or withdraw completely for the semester, the student must officially request to withdraw from the class in the Student Portal.
 The Financial Aid Office will be notified and required adjustments will be made to the student's financial aid award(s).
 Official student withdrawals are not allowed after the 60 percent point of the term.
-Please reference the College Calendar for lates account and the total amount of those FSA funds exceeds the student's allowable charges.
-The credit balance must be paid directly to the student no later than 14 days after either the date the balance occurred on the student's account or the first day of classes if the credit balance occurred on or before the first day of class of the term.
-CGTC has selected BankMobile® to deliver financial aid refunds to students.
+Please reference the College Calendar for dates.